With a little planning, you can have your vacation propel you towards greater wellness!

 The three goals of Ayurveda are to prevent disease, preserve health and promote longevity.
-From the outside, it may appear that Ayurveda is simply a diet, using herbs, massage and body typing, however it truly is a lifestyle.
-Ayurveda is a health giving, longevity creating, increasing quality of life, daily practice.
+From the outside, it may appear that Ayurveda is simply a diet, using herbs, massage, and body typing, however it truly is a lifestyle.
+Ayurveda is a health-giving, longevity creating, increasing quality of life, daily practice.
 Yoga and meditation are part of Ayurveda and common ‘prescriptions’.

 According to the Ancient science of healing, Ayurveda, there are 3 specific energies that must be balanced in order for optimal health to prevail.
-When one of the three becomes depleted or excessive, the ending result is disease.
+When one of the three becomes depleted or excessive, the ending result is a disease.
 What is not common knowledge is that people who travel frequently for work or, for pleasure can easily increase the energy of movement.
 Then, this imbalance or excess of Vata, if not counteracted will begin to take root in the body, then continue to grow through the stages of disease.
-The root cause of disease is excess doshas, also Known as Vata/movement, Pitta/transformation and Kapha/structure.
+The root cause of disease is excess doshas, also Known as Vata/movement, Pitta/transformation, and Kapha/structure.

 Traveling increases ‘movement’ and is called Vata in Sanskrit.
 The qualities of Vata are cold, dry, light and rough.
-When these qualities are increased in the environment, or diet they affect our organism.
+When these qualities are increased in the environment or diet they affect our organism.
 If we want to remain calm and balanced we will counteract these with warm, oily, smooth and heavier substances.

 Symptoms of high Vata:

 Dry; skin, nails, hair, mouth and eyes, constipation, insomnia, forgetfulness, anxiety, nervousness, weight loss, shooting pain, traveling pain etc.